-• net worth not exceeding rupees 25 crore, as on the last day of the previous financial year.
+- paid up equity share capital not exceeding rupees 10 crore and - net worth not exceeding rupees 25 crore, as on the last day of the previous financial year.

 (However, If the provisions of the regulations become applicable to a listed entity at a later date, such listed entity shall comply with the requirements those regulations within six months from the date on which the provisions became applicable to the listed entity.)